pubnub/pubnub-mcp-server/resources/sdk_docs/go_mobile-push.md

 ### Returns

-ListPushProvisionsRequestResponse:
+Returns ListPushProvisionsRequestResponse with:
-- Channels: []string — Channels associated with push notifications.
+- Channels: Type []string — Channels associated with push notifications.

 ## Remove a device from push notifications channels